 When you enter the fourth room you feel like you’re surrounded by flickering candles.

 The fifth room has to be my favorite.
 Entitled “All the eternal love I have for the Pumpkins” it looks like a never ending field of bright yellow pumpkins.
+Sadly someone fell in the pumpkin room and you are no longer allowed to take photos in it.

 The last and sixth room you enter in the exhibit is the obliteration room.
 When I visited it was mostly white but I’m sure by the end of the exhibit it will be super colorful.
 When entering the room you are handed a sheet of stickers to put anywhere in the room.